Putting the 'nun' into Nuneaton

 The Abbey, or more correctly, the Priory of Nuneaton was founded in the mid 12th century (c.
 1155-9) as a daughter house of the great Abbey of Fontevraudnear Saumur in western France.
-The owner of the manor and founder of the Abbey was Robert de Beaumont, the second Earl of Leicester.
-The priory, originally, a nunnery, gave the town its name Nun-eaton; 'eaton' meaning “Water Town” due to its propensity to flooding.
+The owner of the Abbey's manor and founder was Robert de Beaumont, the second Earl of Leicester.
+The priory, originally, a nunnery, gave the town its name Nun-eaton; 'Eaton' meaning “Water Town” due to its propensity to flooding.

 The Priory was instrumental in laying out the “Abbey Street” terminating at the “Abbey End”.
 Finally dissolved by edict of Henry VIII in 1539, The Priory fell into dereliction before being carried away as a ready source of building stone by local people.

 Through generous benefactor, Thomas Botterill and another additional fundraising the Abbey church of St Mary the Virgin was fashioned out of the ruins.
 Mr Clapton Rolfe of Reading and Birmingham, prepared designs for the first stage of a new Abbey Church and on 26th April 1876 the Bishop of Worcester, the Right Reverend Dr Henry Philpott laid the foundation stone, and work started on the Eastern bays of the new nave.
 The style mirrored the Norman work of the earlier church, though the blind arcades of interlacing arches were copied from other West Midlands examples and the ruined crossing piers were then encased within a brick shell to form a temporary chancel.
 On 8th October 1877, the Bishop returned to consecrate the new church.